 “Earth was created by the part that breathes.
-The same is true of Evermoor—we are simply a reflection of a greater decision.”
+And it’s the same with Evermoor—we are simply reflections of a greater decision.”

 “Okay.”
-I nod slowly.
-“So diversity isn’t about history or tradition—it’s a realization of our collective psyche.
+I nod slowly—I can feel the concepts cohering together.
+“So diversity isn’t about history or tradition, it’s a realization of our collective psyche.
 Or Evermoor’s, in this case.”

 “Correct.
-And just because your world has chosen a specific route, it doesn’t mean that has to always be the case.
-Anyone is able to change the future—it isn’t predetermined.
+Earth chose a specific circumstance, but that doesn’t mean that it’s written in stone.
+The future isn’t predetermined.
 If it was, we would all be chained to an uncaring wheel, trapped by its momentum as it breaks us down.
-Our greater aspects did not create us to be clockwork mechanisms, but to ride and surf a fast-moving river.
-Yes, the currents guide and influence us, but we can row and steer toward our desires.
-And if we so choose, we can see that it’s actually an ocean and not a river.
-But at that point, words fail to describe what I’m actually referring to.
-Even ‘transcendence’ is just a concept, merely touching on what it actually implies.”
+Our greater aspects did not make us into clockwork mechanisms; we are riders and surfers of a fast-moving river.
+The currents will guide and influence our path, but we can row and steer in any direction.
+And, if we so choose, we can see that it’s actually an ocean and not a river.
+But at that point, words can’t describe what I’m actually referring to.
+Even ‘transcendence’ is just an abstraction, merely touching on what it implies.”

-“I think I know what you’re talking about,” I venture.
+“I think I know what you mean,” I venture.
 “I mean…I feel like I do, if that makes sense.”

 “Perfect sense,” Gyrax replies.
 “Conscious thought has its limits.
-It has to be merged with feeling—immersive feeling, no less—if you ever want to grasp the True.”
+It has to be merged with immersive feeling if you ever hope to grasp the True.”

 “The True, huh?
 Cool name.”

 “It shall suffice,” Gyrax says.
-Then he murmurs, “For now.”
+Then he mutters, “for now.”

-“Call it what you want, but whenever you reference the underlying basis for reality and consciousness, it inevitably leads back to the True.”
+“Call it what you want, but when you reference the basis for reality and consciousness, it inevitably leads back to the True.”
 Gyrax shrugs.
 “That’s just how it is.
 Everything springs from it.”

-“Interesting.”
-I look around to see how the others are doing.
-Ren is deep in Grim Silent Avenger Mode.
-Erany and Nyanti are chatting about the best way to fight the Sytíshí.
-Behind them are Elier and Lucky, trudging along in amiable silence, then it’s Gyrax and me.
-(Not gonna lie—I wish I was further up the line so I could talk with Erany.)
+I look ahead to see how the others are doing.
+Ren is deep in Silent Avenger Mode.
+Erany and Nyanti are discussing the best way to fight the Sytíshí.
+Behind them, Elier and Lucky are trudging along in amiable silence, then it’s me and Gyrax bringing up the rear.
+(Not gonna lie—I wish I was further up the line so I could talk with Erany.
+She is so pretty.)

 “Um…guys?”
-I cast a nervous glance to either side.
+I cast a nervous look to either side.
 “Doubt you’ve seen Aliens, but—”

-“Be at ease, Jon,” Ren grumbles.
-“The woods are filled with haunts and predators, but so long as we honor their space and rhythm, they’ll leave us be.”
+“Be easy, Jon,” Ren grumbles.
+“So long as we honor their space and rhythm, they’ll leave us be.”